 Communication Sciences and Disorders

-- Complete an undergraduate minor that fulfills the prerequisites for the Pacific University master’s program in speech-language pathology
+- Complete an undergraduate minor that fulfills the prerequisites applications to graduate programs in speech-language pathology or audiology

 - Develop close mentoring relationships with your professors